International Education Week brings global focus to campus events

 Panelists for Wednesday’s discussion on global issues were, from left, Professors Shahrzad Ghourchian, Timothy Blake and Mike Bosia.

 Later Wednesday in the McCarthy Recital Hall, a good-sized gathering of students and faculty had a lively and informative conversation about prominent global issues with a panel of three faculty.
 The very timely topic of the panel was “World Power and Political Climate.”
 The three panelists were Saint Michael’s Professors Michael Bosia (political science), Timothy Blake (history), and Shahrzad Ghourchian (economics).
-Co-sponsors of the event were the Center for Global Engagement and the Honors Program.
+Co-sponsors of the event were the Institute for Global Engagement and the Honors Program.
 Ayres said themes for the panelists and questioners included present trends of populism, anti-immigration, xenophobia, creeping authoritarianism and economic instability with food insecurity – which “parallels what we saw in the period between World Wars I and I,” Ayres said.

 Another focus for the panel and the audience was the ongoing rebellion by young people in Iran and its implications for the future.
 Also, several panelists and questioners touched on the fragile state of democracy today given a “reverse wave of democratization worldwide,” as Ayres put it.